-Or, if the apartment or rental home of your dreams is in South Carolina or Texas, your landlord will be legally obligated to return your security deposit to you within 30 days of the end of your tenancy.
+South Carolina and Texas require landlords to return your security deposit within 30 days of the end of your tenancy.

-Also, there are situations like North Dakota, where landlords are required by state law to put security-deposit funds in a federally-insured, interest-bearing savings or passbook account.
-(If you live in Florida, on the other hand, and if your landlord places your security deposit in an interest-bearing account, he or she has to pay you either 5 percent interest or 75 percent of the account's interest rate.)
+Some states, like North Dakota, require landlords to put security-deposit funds in a federally-insured, interest-bearing savings or passbook account.
+(If you live in Florida your landlord places your security deposit in an interest-bearing account.
+They must pay you either 5 percent interest or 75 percent of the account's interest rate.)

-A few other landlord-tenant requirements that tend to differ from state to state (and sometimes even from city to city within a particular state):
+A few other landlord-tenant requirements that differ from state to state (and sometimes even from city to city within a particular state):

-Some city and state housing laws also require rental properties within their jurisdictions to provide heat that's capable of maintaining a minimum temperature (65 degrees in Connecticut and Vermont, 67 degrees in Wisconsin), often for a certain number of hours or during certain times of day.
+Some city and state housing laws also require rental properties to provide heat that's capable of maintaining a minimum temperature.
+These requirements are often for a certain number of hours or during certain times of day.

-There are a number of ways apartment and home owners and renters can satisfy all of the rights, responsibilities, and laws discussed so far, with industry-specific insurance being one of them.
+There are a number of ways owners and renters can satisfy the rights, responsibilities, and laws discussed so fa.
+And industry-specific insurance is one of them.

 If you're a tenant, for instance, renters insurance often can provide you with various amounts of liability coverage.

 (For more information on renters insurance, or to compare renters insurance quotes from a handful companies, go here.)

-If you're a landlord, on the other hand, buying the right forms of insurance on your rental property can ensure you're covered should any accidents happen or should your apartment or home be damaged in any way.
+If you're a landlord, buying the right forms of insurance on your rental property can protect your property from accidents and damage.

 Specifically, these are the three types of insurance that apartment or rental home owners tend to purchase for their properties:

 Personal liability insurance.
 This kind of insurance protects you from any violations of fair housing laws.
-It also protects you from injuries that may happen to your tenants due to defects or other issues related to your property, including slips or falls.
+It also protects you financially from injuries to your tenants due to defects or other issues related to your property, including slips or falls.